- North Allegheny School District

 Grades 11, 12

-Criteria for Selection - ‘B' or better in prior Social Studies Course.Honors International Business will provide an up-to-date and complete exploration of international business issues and practices.
-With a strong foundation of international business theory, this course will include current examples, case studies, and insights showing how global businesses apply these concepts and theories.
-Controversies in international business will be reflected upon, as will the impact of international business practices on countries, corporations, and individuals.
-The course will examine the role and impact of culture and also includes the exploration world maps, time zones, and currencies, helping students develop and refine a global perspective.
-This course adopts a truly global approach with attention given to topics that are critical to the international manager in the global business environment.
+Criteria for Selection - ‘B' or better in prior Social Studies Course.Honors International Business provides an up-to-date and complete exploration of international business issues and practices.
+With a strong foundation of international business theory, this course includes current examples, case studies, and insights showing how global businesses apply these concepts.
+The impact and controversies of international business practices on countries, corporations, and individuals will be discussed.
+Content will examine the role and significance of culture and include an exploration of world maps, time zones, and currencies in order to help students develop and refine a global perspective.
+This course incorporates a global approach, with attention given to topics essential for an international manager in the global business environment.

 -